 Be nice.
 Or else.

-San Francisco, CA Joined over 2 years ago
+San Francisco, CA Joined almost 3 years ago

 Yea that's the way we normalize prices across the products.
 It's not obvious, but we wrote a note about that at the bottom.